North Shields F.C.: North Shields FC 1992–

 Despite it being a couple of weeks after the start of competition, North Shields were accepted into Division 2 of the Wearside League - a drop of 5 levels down the football pyramid.
 Former player Dave Callaghan became the manager and put a new team together.

 The club's stay at this level was short-lived, earning promotion - as 1992–93 division 2 runners-up - to Division 1 of the Wearside league.
-Initially the club played at their Appleby Park ground but after a few months relocated to St John's Green, Percy Main and thence for a couple of years from 1993–94 on to Swallow Sports Ground, Wallsend.
-Thereafter, the club relocated back to North Shields to the Ralph Gardner Park which has since been developed into a 1,500 capacity stadium.
+Initially the club played at their Appleby Park ground but after a few months relocated to St John's Green, Percy Main and thence for a couple of years from 1993 to 1994 on to Swallow Sports Ground, Wallsend.
+Thereafter, the club relocated back to North Shields to the Ralph Gardner Park which has since been developed into a 1,500-capacity stadium.

-For four years in the late nineties (1995 to 1999) the club adopted the name of their forerunners, North Shields Athletic and under this name were Wearside League champions in 1998–99.
+For four years in the late nineties (1995 to 1999), the club adopted the name of their forerunners, North Shields Athletic and under this name were Wearside League champions in 1998–99.
 The club name reverted to North Shields FC in 1999 and success continued with Wearside League runners-up and two league championships in the four seasons to 2003–04.

 Following these successes the club rejoined, after a 15-year absence, the Northern League at division 2 level.
 The team endured a run of lower table finishes until Anthony Woodhouse arrived as player-manager in 2009 from local rivals Whitley Bay.
 In his second full season the club finished 4th.
 After a series of top eight finishes he was replaced in April 2012 by former Blackburn Rovers and Aston Villa player Graham Fenton.

-Two years later in 2014 North Shields F.C. clinched promotion to the Northern League First Division by winning the Northern League Second Division Championship - clinching the title with a 3–1 win at rivals South Shields.
+Two years later in 2014, North Shields F.C. clinched promotion to the Northern League First Division by winning the Northern League Second Division Championship - clinching the title with a 3–1 win at rivals South Shields.
 A then record attendance at their current ground of 1,312 was established at the Good Friday game in their final home game of the season against West Allotment Celtic - who were also promoted that season.
 Shields received the trophy after a 3–0 win.

 Shields scored 141 goals, with a goal difference of +108 and 100 points.
 Gareth Bainbridge was the leading scorer with 55 goals, 47 of these in the league, a total greater than any other Northern League player.
 He was rewarded with the Northern League Player of the Year Award for 2013–14.